We are extremely grateful to the 13 donors who funded the butter sculpture workshop at Dolma Ling Nunnery and Institute.

 The increasing shortage of well-trained and skilled butter sculptors in Tibet means that it is crucial that in India the monks and now the nuns learn this religious art as part of their course of studies in order to keep it from dying out.

 However, creating butter sculptures in the hot climate of India is problematic.
 The room must be cool and have access to cold water in which to lay the butter and cool the nuns’ fingers.
-Until now, the nuns have been using a makeshift space that gets very hot so they are only able to make sculptures during the coldest months.
+Until the creation of the butter sculpture workshop, the nuns were forced to use a makeshift space that got very hot so they were only able to make sculptures during the coldest months.